This French madeleine cookies recipe yields soft cake-like cookies. They are known for their shell-like shapes and spongy texture.

 madeleine cookies on baking sheet with dusting of confectioners' sugar and lemon zest

-Can I make madeleine cookies without the pan?
 Yes, but the texture will be off.
-Bake the batter in a mini muffin tin for the same amount of time.
+Bake in a mini muffin tin for the same amount of time.
 The texture won’t be as light and fluffy, but the madeleines will still have good flavor.

-Do you have to chill madeleine batter?
 No, but it helps with the texture.
 The flour is folded in gently at the end so it hasn’t had time to hydrate.
 Chilling the batter hydrates the flour and relaxes the gluten.
 This step helps the madeleines rise higher while baking.

-Why do madeleines have a hump?
 There is a lot of air in madeleine batter.
-When the batter is cooked, steam escapes creating the signature hump or belly.
+When it is baked, steam escapes creating the signature hump or belly.

 Get the Recipe: French Madeleine Cookies